marcogarofal/greedy_steiner/README.md

 ### Node Types

 - **Weak Nodes**: Nodes that must be connected to the network
-- **Mandatory Nodes**: Always available power nodes with limited capacity
+- **Mandatory Nodes**: Always available nodes with limited capacity
-- **Discretionary Nodes**: Optional power nodes that can be used as intermediaries
+- **Discretionary Nodes**: Optional nodes that can be used as intermediaries

 ### Working Principle